cinar/indicator/README.md

 -	**Enhanced Code Quality:** A complete rewrite was undertaken to achieve and maintain at least 90% code coverage.
 -	**Improved Testability:** Each indicator and strategy have dedicated test data in CSV format for easier validation.
 -	**Streamlined Data Handling:** The library was rewritten to operate on data streams (Go channels) for both inputs and outputs.
 If you prefer using slices, helper functions like [helper.SliceToChan](helper/README.md#func-slicetochan) and [helper.ChanToSlice](helper/README.md#func-chantoslice) are available.
-Alternatively, you can still use the v1 version.
+Alternatively, you can still use the [v1 version](https://github.com/cinar/indicator/tree/v1).
 -	**Configurable Indicators and Strategies:** All indicators and strategies were designed to be fully configurable with no preset values.
 -	**Generics Support:** The library leverages Golang generics to support various numeric data formats.

-### Migrating from v1 to v2:

--	The porting process from v1 to v2 is ongoing.
-Indicators or strategies without documentation links are not currently implemented in v2.
--	Contributions are welcome!
-Feel free to contribute to the project and help expand the library's capabilities.

-### Find the v1 library:

-You can find the previous version (v1) of the library in the [v1 branch](https://github.com/cinar/indicator/tree/v2) on GitHub.

-> [!NOTE] I also have a TypeScript version of this module now at [Indicator TS](https://github.com/cinar/indicatorts).
+I also have a TypeScript version of this module now at [Indicator TS](https://github.com/cinar/indicatorts).

 👆 Indicators Provided
 ----------------------